sustglobal/dev-center/jekyll/_docs/nature-api-guide.md

 ### Export Sub-Project Summary as File

-To export the sub-project summary results as a file:
+To export the sub-project summary results as a file (make sure to set the **$PROJECTID**):

 ```
-curl -OJ "https://api.nature.sustglobal.io/projects/32951d00-6f75-11ee-9038-717268578676/export" --header "X-SustGlobal-APIKey: $APIKEY" --header "X-SustGlobal-Project: $PROJECT"
+curl -OJ "https://api.nature.sustglobal.io/projects/$PROJECTID/export" --header "X-SustGlobal-APIKey: $APIKEY" --header "X-SustGlobal-Project: $PROJECT"
 ```

-A json file will be written to the filesystem.
+This will write a json file to the filesystem.

 ## API Endpoint Reference